I hope this greeting finds you well!

 I love them, every single one of them.
 Even if I never get to tell them.

-They make this place more than just home; they make it whole; they make it real.
+They make this place more than just another extension of the sprawl; they make it whole; they make it real.

 Throughout our correspondence, along with my family, they will be the ones I’ll keep in mind for our discussions.

 But what about you?
 Who will be your people?
-Who will you keep in mind?
 Are they in Los Angeles, San Francisco, or somewhere in between?

 Thank you for allowing me to share this moment with you, and I look forward to more soon.